peachananr/panorama_viewer/README.md

     direction: "horizontal",    // Let you define the direction of the scroll.
 Acceptable values are "horizontal" and "vertical".
 The default value is horizontal
     animationTime: 700,         // This allows you to set the easing time when the image is being dragged.
 Set this to 0 to make it instant.
 The default value is 700.
     easing: "ease-out",         // You can define the easing options here.
 This option accepts CSS easing options.
 Available options are "ease", "linear", "ease-in", "ease-out", "ease-in-out", and "cubic-bezier(...))".
 The default value is "ease-out".
-    overlay: true               // Toggle this to false to hide the initial instruction overlay });
+    overlay: true,              // Toggle this to false to hide the initial instruction overlay
+    centerX: 0,                 // Start the image at the middle, when repeat is false.
+Set this to -1/4 of the image's width in pixels.
+The default value is 0.
+  });
 ````